BioPhoton/user-flow-ci-flakyness/README.md

 ### Results

 The results varied, with the highest score of 0.98, the lowest score of 0.87, a mean of 0.948 and a medium of 0.96.

-> TODO - Update Image when cron is finished

 ![untitled-2](https://user-images.githubusercontent.com/40126819/218272756-25615288-0648-4152-ba15-30d9c077580b.png)